KS DB Merge Tools logo KS DB Merge Tools

 Each supported DBMS uses its own set of data types.
 KS DB Merge Tools for Cross-DBMS calls these data types as native data types.
 To be able to compare some native data type with some other native data type from a different DBMS, KS DB Merge Tools for Cross-DBMS introduces the concept of generic data type: it is Number, String, Binary, Boolean, DateTime and Other.
 For example, a column of MySQL DECIMAL data type can be compared with a value of PostgreSQL smallint because both of these types are mapped to the Number generic data type.
 Other data type can not be compared with each other.
 See the Data types section to get more details about data type mapping.

 Table definition is considered as changed if it has changed data columns (including order changes) or primary key columns.
 Data columns are identified by column name, generic type and nullability.
-The Pro version also allows to visually compare native but native type changes do not affect identification of the table definition changes.
+The Standard version also allows to visually compare native but native type changes do not affect identification of the table definition changes.
 Primary key columns are identified by column names and order.

 Indexes are identified by the combination of table name, indexed columns and name of the index.
 If no match is found, then the application tries to find a matching index by the table name and columns only (without index name).
 Index is counted as changed if it has changed Unique flag or index name.
 Index name is recognized as changed if index was matched by table name and columns, without an index name.